codrAlxx/invoice-webapp/readme.md

 - React JS
 - Redux (for managing and centralizing application state)
+- Modern Redux with ReduxToolkit and ReduxToolkit Query
 - React-router-dom (To handle routing)
 - Axios (for making api calls)
 - Material UI & CSS Module (for User Interface)
-- React simple Snackbar (To display success/error notifications)
+- React-Toastify (To display success/error notifications)
 - Cloudinary (to allows users to upload their business logo)
-- Apex Charts (to display payment history)
 - React-google-login (To enable authentication using Google)

 #### Server